 Applicants have to fulfil the following criteria to be eligible for the Fund:

-Post-secondary students will receive up to four years of financial assistance to see them through their education, disregard if they have received STSPMF assistance previously.
+Post-secondary students will receive up to four years of financial assistance to see them through their education, regardless if they have received STSPMF assistance previously in Primary or Secondary education.

 The outcome of the application will depend on the assessment of the schools, social workers and STSPMF.